 2 minute tabletop (buildings)

-Ross over at 2 minute tabletop creates amazing battle maps and buildings at very reasonable prices, or alternatively you can support him and receive the maps via patreon.
+Ross at 2 minute tabletop creates amazing battle maps and buildings for tabletop RPGs.
 I love his art style and he has a huge collection of maps and buildings with several new ones added each month.
 I’ll talk about the maps in another post, but today I’m going to focus on the buildings and how I turn them into something ready for the table.

 Each building set contains a number of floors which can be stacked on top of each other and removed as the adventurers explore each floor.
-As well as a full colour version Ross includes line art and black and white versions, important for me as I only have a black and white printer.
-However that allows me to create a classic D&D old school style which I think works really well with my theme of low technology gaming (no computers, phones or apps allowed at the table, including the DM).
+As well as a full colour version Ross includes line art and black and white versions, this is fantastic because I prefer a black and white old school style for my tabletop gaming.
 Think illustrations in 1st edition AD&D and you get the idea.

-To create building ’tiles’ that will look great on the table I’ve followed Dining Table Print & Play‘s excellent tutorial on making playing cards.
+The process is heavily based on Dining Table Print & Play‘s excellent tutorial on making playing cards.
 He uses linen paper and spray lacquer to get a playing card finish.
 I highly recommend his channel and this video in particular if you have any interest in creating your own maps and props as well as print and play gaming.

 Some assembly required

 The first step was to print the buildings out on linen paper (available at Amazon).
-The paper works great with a laser printer, and should look good on a ink jet too, especially in colour.
+This gives great results with a laser printer, and should look good on a ink jet too, especially in colour.
 Once everything is printed I roughly cut out the buildings leaving a good margin of 10mm or 1/2 inch.

-To apply the spray lacquer (I used Krylon Colormaster Crystal Clear Gloss Spray Acrylic) make sure you’re in a well ventilated area and use scrap paper or a box to contain the spray.
+For the spray lacquer I used Krylon Colormaster Crystal Clear Gloss Spray Acrylic.
+Make sure you’re in a well ventilated area and use scrap paper or a box to contain the spray.
 I use two coats, with 5 minutes between, then leave 15 minutes to dry.

 Buildings printed out and cut down to size with a margin.
 At this point you can apply two coats of lacquer.